johubertj/MusicTogether/README.md

 # DEMO
 https://giphy.com/gifs/iLuvvrlxnZcBujachP

-Goal -> Listen to music and sing along with your friends through Spotify API and Lyrics API
+Goal -> Listen to music and sing along with your friends through the Spotify API and Lyrics API